overview | download 4.6 | man page

 -d) was added to react to events when a new file is added to a

-must exit and allow an external shell loop to rescan the file system.
+an external shell loop must be used to rescan the file system.

-way to implement this feature would be to simply require the users to list
+One way to implement this feature would be to simply require the users to

 will infer the directories if they aren't listed explicitly

 $ while true; do > ls -d src/*.py | entr -d ./setup.py > done